 On Friday, Feb.
-1 the UCLA Luskin School of Public Affairs and Institute on Inequality and Democracy at UCLA Luskin hosted the second part of their Housing Justice in #UnequalCities Conference.
+1 the Institute on Inequality and Democracy at UCLA Luskin hosted the second part of their Housing Justice in #UnequalCities Conference at the UCLA Luskin School of Public Affairs.
 The first part took place the night before on Thursday Jan.
 31 at the Los Angeles Community Action Network.
 The conference’s aim was to bring together and present research that analyzes housing precarity and dispossession, and to examine practices of housing justice in the hopes of consolidating future research and inquiry in the fields of geography and urban studies.

 The panels ranged in topic from rent and property to global research on housing.
 One notable panel called “Racial Banishment” was moderated by Ananya Roy, a Professor of Urban Planning and Social Welfare and Founding Director of the Institute on Inequality and Democracy at UCLA Luskin.
 Roy prefaced the panel by imploring the audience to rethink market-driven displacement and eviction as a form of racial banishment that targets communities of color.

 The panel discussion began with Nik Heynen, a Professor of Geography at the University of Georgia, who spoke about his work on Sapelo Island, home of one of the most intact Gullah communities.
 In the 19th century, future Georgia senator Thomas Spalding bought Sapelo island and turned it into a plantation, using African slaves to work on its crops.
 As time marched on, the island became the home to the slaves’ descendants.
 However, foreign landowners with financial interests started to buy land on the island, displacing the longtime inhabitants.